 If you or someone you know is suffering from a substance use disorder or psychological illness, professional treatment is detrimental.
 If left untreated, rehab centers for alcohol and depression often see debilitating physical and psychological trauma on life quality.
 Unfortunately, if not properly cared for, the results can be devastating.
 Often the consequence of ignoring the need for rehab treatment culminates self-harm, becoming a danger to others, or even suicide.

-People with severe drinking problems are said to have an alcohol use disorder.
-AUD manifests itself through the compulsive consumption of alcohol, a lack of control over how much you consume, and feeling negative whenever you are not drinking.
+People with severe drinking problems are diagnosed with an illness known as an alcohol use disorder.
+An alcohol use disorder, or AUD, manifests itself through the persistent and compulsive consumption of alcohol.
+Combined with a lack of control over how much you consume, and feeling negative whenever not drinking, AUD’s inevitably escalate.

 There are nearly six million people in the U.S. who suffer from an alcohol use disorder.
-Those with the condition typically exhibit the following symptoms:
+Because alcohol is so easily available to those of a certain age, alcoholism has all the necessary means to thrive.
+Those with this condition typically exhibit the following symptoms needing urgent attention:

 - Neglecting relationships because of excessive alcohol use

 - Failing in attempts to cut back on drinking

 - Acting or speaking aggressively when refused or warned of intoxication